MicrosoftDocs/security/ciso-workshop/the-ciso-workshop-videos.md

 :::image type="content" source="./media/ciso-workshop-part-a.png" alt-text="The CISO workshop part A - Context and Fundamentals" lightbox="./media/ciso-workshop-part-a-popout.png":::

 ### Threat Environment and Trends
-Both threats and the environments are complex and constantly changing.
+Both the threat environment and the technical estates we operate are complex and constantly changing.
 Security must keep up with business and technology transformation, especially as we see ransomware and "as a service" models impacting business.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50rYg]

 ### Roles & Responsibilities
-Technology risks are changing, and organizations must manage many different functions to keep up - Prevent, respond, govern, architect, compliance, and more
+This video discusses how the jobs to be done in security are evolving

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XM1]

 ### Strategy and Recommended Initiatives
-Discussion of a modern security strategy and Zero Trust Transformation that aligns to business goals, digital transformation, and cloud transformation.
-This includes 5 strategic initiatives to modernize your security program and capabilities using Zero Trust principles.
+This video discusses the Zero Trust Transformation and modern security strategy that align to business goals, digital transformation, and cloud transformation.
+The 5 strategic initiatives in this video describe how to modernize your security program and capabilities using Zero Trust principles.
 This also includes guidance on avoiding extreme approaches that result in increased risk – skipping security completely and overly restrictive security.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50zLL]

 ## Part B - Business Alignment
-These videos discuss how to engage business leaders on security, align to business priorities and risk management, integrate security in IT/Business and build business resilience
+These videos discuss how to engage business leaders on security, align to business priorities and risks, integrate security in IT/Business and build business resilience

 :::image type="content" source="./media/ciso-workshop-part-b.png" alt-text="The CISO workshop part B - Business Alignment" lightbox="./media/ciso-workshop-part-b-popout.png":::

 ### Engaging Business Leaders on Security
 Engaging business leaders on security topics can be tricky.
-This discussion helps Security leaders take a straightforward approach, covering topics like ransomware and destructive attacks in business language, recommendations for measuring security program success, and support that security teams need from business leaders.
-This helps you position security as an enabler and a partner to the larger organization.
+This video uses a role playing approach to help security leaders take a straightforward approach with business leaders in their language.
+The conversation covers topics like ransomware and destructive attacks in business language, recommendations for measuring security program success, and asking for key business leader support that security teams need.
+This conversation helps you position security as an enabler and a partner to the larger organization.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50F9t]

 ### Risk Insights
-Discussion on how to align security priorities to business goals and existing risk management frameworks.
-This includes a discussion on security’s dual goal of enabling business and reducing risk, as well as the various cybersecurity risk sources (and how these threats mirror legitimate organizations).
+This video discusses how to align security priorities to business goals and existing risk management frameworks.
+This covers security’s dual goal of enabling business and reducing risk, as well as the various cybersecurity risk sources (and how these threats mirror legitimate organizations).

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XNA]

 ### Security Integration
 Discussion on how to successfully integrate security into IT and business processes and how to structure collaboration between security functions.
-This includes analysis on a critically important emerging discipline of security posture management, an operational function focused on reducing risk with visibility and preventative controls (in partnership with asset owners).
+This includes details on an emerging but critically important discipline of security posture management that focuses on reducing risk with visibility and preventative controls.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50zM5]